COSD-PANDA/seaboard/src/_datasets/get-it-done-311.md

 The scope of this data is limited to information from the reports citizen users submit through Get It Done.
 The data includes fields for the date and time a report was submitted, what the problem was, the location of the problem, and the date when the user was notified that the City addressed the problem.
 This data does not include details about any work performed to fix a problem or the date and time work was completed.
 Reports that are referred outside of the Get It Done system have a status of “Referred”.

 Please note that this data includes every user-submitted report and should not be considered an official record of City maintenance work.
 For example, users might submit problems that have already been reported, that are the responsibility of another government agency or private business, that cannot be found or verified, or that are already scheduled to be fixed in a long-term maintenance plan.
 The details about how the City addressed each report are outside of the scope of this dataset.

+To limit the size of the downloadable files, the data are divided by report status and year submitted.
+The file of open reports contains every report with a status of either New or In Process regardless of year submitted.
+Files containing closed reports have a status of Closed or Referred.
+Recently closed files contain reports with a closure date in 2021 or later and are divided by year submitted.
+Historical files contain reports with a closure date earlier than 2021 and are divided by year submitted.

 If you have any questions about this data, please contact <a href="mailto:pandatech@sandiego.gov?subject=Question about Get It Done data">pandatech@sandiego.gov</a>.
 If you have questions about your Get It Done report, please refer to your confirmation email.